bespinian/blog/content/posts/configure-front-end-apps-with-environment-variables-on-cloud-foundry.md

 date: 2016-11-20
 ---

 The [12 factor manifest](https://12factor.net/) tells us in point III that apps should retrieve their config from environment variables to **strictly separate config from code**.
-"Config" meaning everything that is likely to vary between deployments (staging, production, developer environments, etc).
+"Config" meaning everything that is likely to vary between deployments (staging, production, developer environments, etc.).
 Cloud Foundry allows us to do that very easily using either the `manifest.yml` file or the `cf set-env` command.
 However, this only works for apps which have a dynamic back end.
-What if we want to configure a front end app that we have pushed to Cloud Foundry using the [staticfile buildpack](https://github.com/cloudfoundry/staticfile-buildpack)?
-These apps are, by definition, static so they cannot read out any environment variables.
+What if we want to configure a front end app that we have pushed to Cloud Foundry using the [Staticfile Buildpack](https://github.com/cloudfoundry/staticfile-buildpack)?
+These apps are, by definition, static, so they cannot read out any environment variables.
 Therefore, if we use this buildpack to deploy an [Angular](https://angular.io/) or [React](https://facebook.github.io/react/) app, we cannot use these variables.

 Luckily, our [nginx](https://www.nginx.com/) (the technology which the staticfile buildpack uses) server can do so.
 This gave us the idea to expose the configuration through an HTTP endpoint.
 The `nginx.conf` file is parsed by Ruby before it's being used by the buildpack to set up your nginx.
 So you can use the environment variables to configure a JSON endpoint to expose the configuration to your front end app.